 ABOUT ALMERE

-Almere is a city and municipality in the Dutch province of Flevoland, in the polder Zuidelijk Flevoland.
-The municipality welcomed its 200,000th resident in October 2016 and had 207,753 residents on 1 January 2019.
-Almere borders on its land side with the municipalities of Lelystad and Zeewolde.
-Almere is located on its waterfront on Gooimeer, IJmeer and Markermeer.
-The city is, except for the dikes, completely below sea level (2 to 5 meters).
+Almere is a city and municipality in the Dutch province of Flevoland, in the Southern Flevoland polder.
+The municipality welcomed its 200,000th resident in October 2016 and had 231,920 inhabitants as of September 30, 2025, making it the largest municipality in Flevoland.
+Almere borders the municipalities of Lelystad and Zeewolde on its landward side.
+On its waterfront, Almere lies on the Gooimeer, IJmeer, and Markermeer lakes.
+Except for the dikes, the city is entirely below sea level (2 to 5 meters).
 Almere was established in the second half of the twentieth century as the second largest city in the province of Flevoland.
-The first homes were delivered in 1976.
-In the meantime, Lelystad, the capital of Flevoland with more than 76,000 inhabitants (2016), has far surpassed the population.
-In 2018 it is the eighth largest municipality in the Netherlands in terms of inhabitants.
-In the coming period the city will be able to grow to a number of 300,000 to 350,000 inhabitants.
-The city of Almere is named after the water called Aelmere.
-In the Middle Ages this was roughly a lake or inland sea where the IJsselmeer now lies.
-According to some, 'Almere' is a Germanic name for 'big lake', where the word part 'mere' is an earlier form of the modern 'lake'.
-The Germanic 'ala' is very related to our word 'al', which means 'whole'.
-The photos below show the growth of Almere over the years.
-Photos from left to right show the city in 1961, 1975, 1990, 2000 and 2016 .
+The first homes were completed in 1976.
+It has now far surpassed Lelystad, the capital of Flevoland, with over 85,337 inhabitants as of September 30, 2025, in terms of population.
+In 2018, it was the eighth-largest municipality in the country in terms of population.
+In the coming period, the city is expected to grow to between 300,000 and 350,000 inhabitants.
+The city of Almere is named after the body of water called 'Aelmere'.
+In the Middle Ages, this was a lake or inland sea roughly where the IJsselmeer is now located.
+According to some, 'Almere' is a Germanic name for 'large lake', with the word 'mere' being an earlier form of the modern 'meer'.
+The Germanic 'ala' is closely related to our word 'al', which means 'whole'.
+The photos below show Almere's growth over the years.
+Photos from left to right show the city in 1961, 1975, 1990, 2000, and 2016.

 More info...